 Students learn better in person

-Students depend on campus dorms for housing and facilities
+Some students depend on campus housing and facilities

 No – Students should do the semester online and not come back to campus